AaronGullickson/soc312_project_popularity/README.md

-Throughout the term, we will be working on building up an analysis of a specific research question, detailed below.
-At the conclusion of each module, you will complete a Putting It All Together assignment that asks you to analyze the dataset using the specific tools you have learned within that module.
-For each assignment, you will report your results from this analysis in a 1-2 page report (not including any required tables and figures) that you will upload as a PDF file to Canvas.
+# Putting It All Together Group Project

-The goal of this set of assignments is to prepare you for the final research project that you will conduct at the end of the term, in which you will put all of these components together to answer a different research question.
+Throughout the term, we will be working in groups to build up an analysis of a specific research question, detailed below.
+At the conclusion of most modules, you will complete a Putting It All Together assignment that asks you to analyze the dataset using the specific tools you have learned within that module.
+For each assignment, you will report your results from this analysis in a 1-2 page report (not including any required tables and figures).

-You can get help for this project at any point on the Discussion for Putting It All Together Project.
+The goal of this set of assignments is to prepare you for the solo research project that you will conduct at the end of the term, in which you will put all of these components together to answer a different research question.

 ## Research Topic: Popularity and Substance Use among Adolescents